Clean Energy & Efficiency Committee |

 - Rewiring America's planning tool can help you prioritize electrification projects based on your individual home, lifestyle and priorities.

 Both Georgia Energy Rebate programs -- HER & HEAR -- are income-based, meaning the amount of savings you can realize under either program is affected by how your household income compares to the area medium income (AMI) for your county.
 You can visit the Georgia Environmental Finance Authority's Rebate Eligibility Calculator Tool to find out the maximum savings for which you qualify.
-Below are facts and figures on the current and potential future impact of the program for Georgians.
+Below are facts and figures on the current and potential future impact of the program for Georgians, as well as the recording from a webinar we hosted recently with one of the program's approved contractors.

 Drawdown Georgia Climate Solution Toolkits